Nanousis/RiscY/README.md

 - **Ziscr extension** (under development)
 - **HDMI and 40-pin LVDS display interfaces**
 - **USB keyboard interface** with a softcore microcontroller
+- **GCC Compiler and Scripts** utilized for writing code and compiling it for our system
 - **Simple startup and program selector** that loads programs from flash memory

 ## Installation Instructions